Rowing is a low-impact power-endurance sport that uses all major muscle groups of the body.

 To develop confidence and competence of Dayton area youth and U23 through achievement in rowing.

-From novice beginner to national champions we focus on preparing each individual to VIE for CONTINUOUS IMPROVEMENT in all that they do.
+From novice beginners to national champions we focus on preparing each individual to VIE for CONTINUOUS IMPROVEMENT in all that they do.
 All work accumulates into ability.
 Rowing achievement is the responsibility of the instruction provided by the coaching staff, the commitment exercised by every individual rower and the support given by all our families.
 The team does not define each individual; each individual defines our team.
 The rowers are the apex of our organization; the families and coaches are the foundation that edify and encourage our most valuable assets - our rowers.

 OUR DEVELOPMENT PROCESS